 I've been immersed in Mexican cooking for years.
 As a cook working in New York City restaurants, many of my colleagues were from Mexico, and they cooked Mexican food for the staff regularly.
-Then, since moving to Jackson Heights, Queens, in January—one of the country's most diverse neighborhoods with a big Mexican community—I've become obsessed with Pueblan specialties like cemita sandwiches.
+Then, since moving to Jackson Heights, Queens, in January—one of the country's most diverse neighborhoods with a big Mexican community—I've become captivated with Pueblan specialties like cemita sandwiches.
 Not to mention the standard amount of Mexican-food-eating we all do in this country.

 But for all my exposure to Mexican foods, I'd never actually been to Mexico, a travel omission that was feeling more and more glaring as the years went by.
 When a good friend decided to have a wedding in Tulum several weeks ago, my girlfriend Kate and I made sure to tack on our own trip to Mexico City in the days preceding it.